 largebaking sheet with olive oil.

-- Combine pork, beef, pork fat, parsley, 1 tablespoon salt, oregano, fennel seeds, and chili flakes with your hands in a large bowl.
+- Combine pork, beef, bread, pork fat, parsley, 1 tablespoon salt, oregano, fennel seeds, and chili flakes with your hands in a large bowl.

 - In a separate bowl, just combine ricotta, eggs, and milk.
 Combine this mixture into the meat mixture until just incorporated.
 Do not overwork.